 Oh, the ‘pound’ sign.
 How far you’ve come.
 For those caught up on important (not so recent) social media trends, it’s a hashtag.
 We also mustn’t forget it’s the universal number sign.
 However, when used as a hashtag, this multi-faceted little symbol has far more power than the number or pound sign ever had.
-Here’s how you can harness that power for good on LinkedIn.
+Here’s how you can harness that power for good on LinkedIn in a digital age.

 What is a hashtag anyway?
 Think of it as a powerful categorizing tool.
 More specifically, a symbol to group together like content that lives on social media.
 Somewhere around the year 2007, Twitter users were in a frenzy about how content was displayed across the platform.
 It was a big jumble of topics, with no rhyme or reason.
 In an effort to control the chaos, hashtags were thrown into the mix.
 Now, posts on Twitter that contained keywords or phrases preceded by a ‘#’ symbol could be displayed in one, cohesive place where interested parties could find them.
 All you had to do was search the keywords in the search bar, and it would pull up related posts, mentions, and other media with the same tags.